What Is Men’s Executive Coaching — and Why Does It Matter?

 The Evolution of MELD Coaching

 I had the good fortune to train with and often teach with leaders in the fields of somatic and relationship therapies back in the late 1970s and 1980s.
 Ron Kurtz and Peter Levine, Ph.D., taught me how to use body awareness as a powerful yet gentle way to produce significant change.
-Over the past five years, I have been lucky to work with Sue Johnson, Ph.D., and Ester Perel, two masters in relationship therapy.
+Over the past five years, I have been lucky to work with Sue Johnson, Ph.D., and Esther Perel, two masters in relationship therapy.

 Melding what these masters taught me with tens of thousands of hours training and working 1:1 with clients, I discovered how to expedite sustainable change for men.
 This led to training coaches and therapists in basic and postgraduate MELD Method skills and MELD Coaching.